Persistent Pain: why won't it stop?

 Sounds pretty complex, right?

-To be honest, it pretty is complex.
+To be honest, it is pretty complex.
 I'm not going to lie to you.
 But give me a chance before you hit the eject button.
 I'll try to simmer it down to just the necessary ingredients so that it's a bit easier to digest.
 Let's go.

 Central Sensitisation - your body's alarm system